comsynth/808/README.md

-# 808 - nowtro concept
+# 808-2020 (beats visualised)

- - create a beat using https://io808.com/ export it as a .json file.
+ - create a beat using https://io808.com/
+ - export beat as .json file.
+ - import .json into "beat visulaiser app (808-2020)" (to be developed)
- - create a poster from the .json file https://robricketts.bigcartel.com/products
+ - print poster from the "beat visulaiser app" https://robricketts.bigcartel.com/products